RyanBares/Bares_AQ/ReadMe.md

 # Request Structure
 The request commands are structured as a series of user selected variables.
-The variables are:

 Variable     | Description
 -------------|------------